624 ASTS participates in Talisman Sabre 2025

 |0

-This work, 624 ASTS participates in Talisman Sabre 2025 [Image 2 of 2], by James Bowman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 624 ASTS participates in Talisman Sabre 2025, by James Bowman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.